KannagiR/ETH-AVAX-Module-4/README.md

 3.Select the Solidity compiler version 0.8.0 or a compatible version.
 4.Compile the contract by clicking the "Compile" button.
 5.Switch to the "Deploy & Run Transactions" tab.
-6.In the "Environment" dropdown, select "Injected Web3" to connect Remix to your MetaMask wallet.
+6.In the "Environment" , select "Injected Web3" to connect Remix to your MetaMask wallet.
 7.Make sure your MetaMask wallet is connected to the Avalanche Fuji Test Network.
 8.Click the "Deploy" button next to the DegenToken contract.
 9.Confirm the deployment transaction in MetaMask.
 10.Wait for the deployment transaction to be confirmed on the Avalanche network.
 11.Once the contract is deployed, you will see the contract address in the Remix console.
-Make note of this address for future interactions.

 ### Functions
 1. Use the balanceOf function to check the token balance of a specific address.